vinaypandat/qa-final-project/README.md

 - **lastName:** not null and must be between 2 and 15 characters.
 - **age:** integer and between 18 and 120.

-### To use Bank API you need to take following steps:
+### To use Bank API you need to take the following steps:

 1. Clone the GitHub repository using `git clone https://github.com/vinaypandat/qa-final-project.git`.
 2. You can either run the JAR package within the cloned folder using `java -jar Bank-0.0.1-SNAPSHOT.jar` or you can open the project